 4. Camping gear, is it worth it?

 Camping gear is bulky and can be heavy.
-Sure, camping, wild camping and cooking your own meals sounds attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia!).
-However, especiallywhen travelling solo, resorting to abunsen burner to heat up a meagre meal of beans every day is time consuming, messy, seldom satisfying and … unsustainable.Once away from the high price zones of the world it’s easier to sit at any road side caffe and enjoy some cooked local food for the price of a few dollars without concerning yourself about scrubbing the dishes afterwards.
+Sure, camping and wild camping can be fun and cooking your own meals sounds attractive especially when confronted with the steep prices of eateries and guest houses in the west (think Scandinavia).
+However, especiallywhen travelling solo, resorting to abunsen burner to heat up a meagre meal of beans every day is time consuming, messy, seldom satisfying and unsustainable.Once away from the high price zones of the world it’s easier to sit at any road side cafe and enjoy some warm local food for the price of a few dollars without concerning yourself with scrubbing dirty dishes afterwards.

 Making use of a tent or even a bivouac bag is also debatable.
-It can be a cheap option while in Europe but when travelling through countries like Turkey at the height of summer, with temperatures soaring way above 30ºC, the option an air conditioned dorm or room with a cool shower in a hostel makes perfect sense.
+It can be a cheap option while in Europe but when travelling through countries like Turkey at the height of summer, with temperatures soaring way above 30ºC, the option an air conditioned dorm or room with the use of a shower makes perfect sense.
 Even more so in places like Iran where the thermometer is consistently well above 40º and there is little to no shade available once you leave the Caspian.
-Wild camping cis still possible but it’ll be a rough for sure.
+Wild camping is still possible in the hotter parts of the world but it’ll be a rough, very rough for sure.

 5. Keep a diary/journal